veluat/veluat/README.md

       </tbody>
 </table>
 </div>

+* 🌍  I'm based in Minsk.
-<h3>‍💻 Experienced frontend developer, brimming with curiosity and a knack for learning, adapting, and evolving.
-Ready to embrace challenges to enhance my software development skills.</h3>
+* 🖥️  Experienced frontend developer, brimming with curiosity and a knack for learning, adapting, and evolving.
+Ready to embrace challenges to enhance my software development skills.
-<h3>💼 Check out some of my projects and download my resume in English or Russian at <a href="https://veluat.github.io/portfolio-app" target="_blank"><b>my portfolio website</b></a></h3>
+* 💼  Check out my resume in English or Russian at <a href="https://veluat.github.io/portfolio-app" target="_blank"><b>my portfolio website</b></a>
-<h3>📚 I'm learning something new every day.</h3>
+* 📚  I'm learning something new every day.
-<h3>🤝 Open to New Projects and Collaboration.
-Let's create something amazing together!</h3>
+* 🤝 Open to New Projects and Collaboration.
+Let's create something amazing together!
-<h3>📫 How to reach me:</h3>
+* 📫 **How to reach me:**
 <a href="https://www.linkedin.com/in/julia-popova-developer/" target="_blank">
     <img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"  alt="Linkedin Badge" style="max-width: 100%;">
   </a>